HalbonLabs/CodeGuardPro/MARKETPLACE.md

 ### 3. Verify Publication

 1. Go to [VS Code Marketplace](https://marketplace.visualstudio.com/vscode)
-2. Search for "Quality Hub"
+2. Search for "CodeGuard Pro"
 3. Verify your extension appears and information is correct

 ## Post-Publication